metio/terraform-provider-k8s/docs/data-sources/rc_app_stacks_runtime_component_v1_manifest.md

 Optional:

-- `authorization` (Attributes) Authorization section for this endpoint (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--authorization))
+- `authorization` (Attributes) 'authorization' configures the Authorization header credentials to use whenscraping the target.Cannot be set at the same time as 'basicAuth', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--authorization))
-- `basic_auth` (Attributes) BasicAuth allow an endpoint to authenticate over basic authenticationMore info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--basic_auth))
+- `basic_auth` (Attributes) 'basicAuth' configures the Basic Authentication credentials to use whenscraping the target.Cannot be set at the same time as 'authorization', or 'oauth2'. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--basic_auth))
-- `bearer_token_file` (String) File to read bearer token for scraping targets.
+- `bearer_token_file` (String) File to read bearer token for scraping the target.Deprecated: use 'authorization' instead.
-- `bearer_token_secret` (Attributes) Secret to mount to read bearer token for scraping targets.
-The secretneeds to be in the same namespace as the service monitor and accessible bythe Prometheus Operator. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--bearer_token_secret))
+- `bearer_token_secret` (Attributes) 'bearerTokenSecret' specifies a key of a Secret containing the bearertoken for scraping targets.
+The secret needs to be in the same namespaceas the ServiceMonitor object and readable by the Prometheus Operator.Deprecated: use 'authorization' instead. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--bearer_token_secret))
-- `enable_http2` (Boolean) Whether to enable HTTP2.
+- `enable_http2` (Boolean) 'enableHttp2' can be used to disable HTTP2 when scraping the target.
-- `filter_running` (Boolean) Drop pods that are not running.
-(Failed, Succeeded).
-Enabled by default.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase
+- `filter_running` (Boolean) When true, the pods which are not running (e.g. either in Failed orSucceeded state) are dropped during the target discovery.If unset, the filtering is enabled.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase
-- `follow_redirects` (Boolean) FollowRedirects configures whether scrape requests follow HTTP 3xx redirects.
+- `follow_redirects` (Boolean) 'followRedirects' defines whether the scrape requests should follow HTTP3xx redirects.
-- `honor_labels` (Boolean) HonorLabels chooses the metric's labels on collisions with target labels.
+- `honor_labels` (Boolean) When true, 'honorLabels' preserves the metric's labels when they collidewith the target's labels.
-- `honor_timestamps` (Boolean) HonorTimestamps controls whether Prometheus respects the timestamps present in scraped data.
+- `honor_timestamps` (Boolean) 'honorTimestamps' controls whether Prometheus preserves the timestampswhen exposed by the target.
-- `interval` (String) Interval at which metrics should be scrapedIf not specified Prometheus' global scrape interval is used.
+- `interval` (String) Interval at which Prometheus scrapes the metrics from the target.If empty, Prometheus uses the global scrape interval.
-- `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--metric_relabelings))
+- `metric_relabelings` (Attributes List) 'metricRelabelings' configures the relabeling rules to apply to thesamples before ingestion. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--metric_relabelings))
-- `oauth2` (Attributes) OAuth2 for the URL.
-Only valid in Prometheus versions 2.27.0 and newer. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--oauth2))
+- `oauth2` (Attributes) 'oauth2' configures the OAuth2 settings to use when scraping the target.It requires Prometheus >= 2.27.0.Cannot be set at the same time as 'authorization', or 'basicAuth'. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--oauth2))
-- `params` (Map of List of String) Optional HTTP URL parameters
+- `params` (Map of List of String) params define optional HTTP URL parameters.
-- `path` (String) HTTP path to scrape for metrics.If empty, Prometheus uses the default value (e.g. '/metrics').
+- `path` (String) HTTP path from which to scrape for metrics.If empty, Prometheus uses the default value (e.g. '/metrics').
-- `port` (String) Name of the service port this endpoint refers to.
-Mutually exclusive with targetPort.
+- `port` (String) Name of the Service port which this endpoint refers to.It takes precedence over 'targetPort'.
-- `proxy_url` (String) ProxyURL eg http://proxyserver:2195 Directs scrapes to proxy through this endpoint.
+- `proxy_url` (String) 'proxyURL' configures the HTTP Proxy URL (e.g.'http://proxyserver:2195') to go through when scraping the target.
-- `relabelings` (Attributes List) RelabelConfigs to apply to samples before scraping.Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--relabelings))
+- `relabelings` (Attributes List) 'relabelings' configures the relabeling rules to apply the target'smetadata labels.The Operator automatically adds relabelings for a few standard Kubernetes fields.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--relabelings))
-- `scheme` (String) HTTP scheme to use for scraping.
+- `scheme` (String) HTTP scheme to use for scraping.'http' and 'https' are the expected values unless you rewrite the'__scheme__' label via relabeling.If empty, Prometheus uses the default value 'http'.
-- `scrape_timeout` (String) Timeout after which the scrape is endedIf not specified, the Prometheus global scrape timeout is used unless it is less than 'Interval' in which the latter is used.
+- `scrape_timeout` (String) Timeout after which Prometheus considers the scrape to be failed.If empty, Prometheus uses the global scrape timeout unless it is lessthan the target's scrape interval value in which the latter is used.
-- `target_port` (String) Name or number of the target port of the Pod behind the Service, the port must be specified with container port property.
-Mutually exclusive with port.
+- `target_port` (String) Name or number of the target port of the 'Pod' object behind the Service, theport must be specified with container port property.Deprecated: use 'port' instead.
-- `tls_config` (Attributes) TLS configuration to use when scraping the endpoint (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--tls_config))
+- `tls_config` (Attributes) TLS configuration to use when scraping the target. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--tls_config))
+- `track_timestamps_staleness` (Boolean) 'trackTimestampsStaleness' defines whether Prometheus tracks staleness ofthe metrics that have an explicit timestamp present in scraped data.Has no effect if 'honorTimestamps' is false.It requires Prometheus >= v2.48.0.

 <a id="nestedatt--spec--monitoring--endpoints--authorization"></a>
 ### Nested Schema for `spec.monitoring.endpoints.authorization`

 Optional:

-- `credentials` (Attributes) The secret's key that contains the credentials of the request (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--authorization--credentials))
+- `credentials` (Attributes) Selects a key of a Secret in the namespace that contains the credentials for authentication. (see [below for nested schema](#nestedatt--spec--monitoring--endpoints--authorization--credentials))
-- `type` (String) Set the authentication type.
-Defaults to Bearer, Basic will cause anerror
+- `type` (String) Defines the authentication type.
+The value is case-insensitive.'Basic' is not a supported value.Default: 'Bearer'

 <a id="nestedatt--spec--monitoring--endpoints--authorization--credentials"></a>
 ### Nested Schema for `spec.monitoring.endpoints.authorization.credentials`